Marriott Bonvoy - has it lost some lustre?

 With such a large portfolio of properties (more than 7,800 !), there is something to suit almost everyone.

-Table 1 - Best Marriott's brands and approximate alignment with some competitor brands (SPG hotels shown in bold)
+Table 1 - Marriott brands and approximate alignment with some competitor brands (SPG brands shown in bold)

 |Company||Luxury||Upper upscale||Upscale||Upper midscale|